maryamgbemisola/Power-BI-Projects/README.md

 #### Access Project Files:
-Navigate to the project folders to find .pbix files.
+Click on each project details to the find .pbix files.
 Open .pbix files in Power BI Desktop to explore reports.